Business Professionals of America

 Business Professionals of America (BPA) is a career and technical student organization that is headquartered in Columbus, Ohio.

 Officers

 Every Business Professionals of America chapter has presiding officers for the national organization, state associations, and local chapters.
-They all share and carry out similar tasks at all levels.
+They all share and carry out similar tasks at the corresponding levels.
+Additionally, national virtual membership is open to any Middle Level, Secondary, or Post-secondary student in a state not currently chartering a stand-alone school chapter or virtual chapter.
+National virtual chapter members are able to go straight into national levels of competition.

-At the national level, the National Officers are collectively referred to as the "Executive Council.”
-These elected student members shall operate as a highly functional team, dedicated to the welfare of their respective division and success of all members.
+At the national level, the national officers are collectively referred to as the Executive Council.
 They represent the national organization at various conferences and meetings during their term and have the opportunity to make recommendations to the National Board of Trustees.